GeertjanWielenga/YoNetBeans/README.md

 Background on what and why Yeoman: http://yeoman.io/

 A key problem when creating IDE tools for Yeoman is that there is no "non-interactive" or batch mode available.
 Yeoman generators expect user interaction while Yeoman does not provide any mechanism for interacting programmatically.
+There's also the problem that each generator can decide for itself the options and arguments it makes available, so these are hard (impossible?) to predict or obtain.

-However, despite that, to some extent, tools can work around this, e.g., at least the generator name can be provided via a GUI and once the Output opens, the user can press Enter, accepting the defaults.
+However, despite that, to some extent, tools can work around these problems, e.g., at least the generator name can be provided via a GUI and once the Output opens, the user can press Enter, accepting the defaults.

 <ul>
 <li>TODO: Register Yo executable in Options window.